 Performance: is there sufficient performance management or incentives to ensure that workers attend and carry out duties?

-To immunise every child, the system must ensure that parents bring their children for immunisation.
+To immunize every child, the system must ensure that parents bring their children for immunization.
 We focus on:

 Demand for services: are there demand side challenges?
 E.g. distance to place of vaccination.